Courses in Digital Forensics

 B FOR 411 Supervisory Control and Data Acquisition (SCADA) Forensics (3)

 Supervisory Control And Data Acquisition (SCADA) systems are computer systems controlling large-scale, industrial equipment, often underlying important infrastructural assets such as power plants, water distribution facilities, and communication networks.
 This class is intended to familiarize students with how to forensically investigate and secure SCADA system.
 Due to the nature and impact of SCADA systems on human lives they typically have more requirements than standard systems.
 Because SCADA systems are imbedded into critical infrastructure it is vital to understand the regulatory compliance and system governance associated with these systems.
 As recent events, both domestically and internationally, have demonstrated, SCADA forensics skills are increasingly important and in demand today.
-Prerequisite(s): R CRJ 281, A MAT 108, or equivalent; recommended B FOR 201 and 202.
+Prerequisite(s): B FOR 201.

 This course will discuss detection, management, and recovery from different types of incidents.
-The goal of this course is to provide students with a method for performing cyber incident analysis.
-Real incident data will be used to illustrate different incident analysis techniques.
+Detecting and responding to security incidents are important parts of managing information security in an organization.
+Despite the best security infrastructure and policies in place, security incidents are inevitable.
+Each type of incident requires a specific handling process.
 Students will learn to identify the data sources, e.g. log files, and how to process the data into a meaningful analysis format.
-The class will cover analysis of individual files as well as techniques to correlate information across multiple log sources to build a chain of evidence across those log files.
-Prerequisite(s): B FOR 100 and B FOR 204 or permission of the instructor.
+The class will cover analysis of individual files, as well as techniques to correlate information across multiple log sources to build a chain of evidence across those log files.
+Students will perform hands-on work during the tutorial using data sets that are representative of real life incidents.
+By the end of class, students will understand and be able to perform full scale cyber incident response.
+Prerequisite(s): B FOR 204, B FOR 206, and B FOR 305.

 B FOR 413 Multimedia Forensics (3)

 This course prepares students to conduct digital forensic examinations on multimedia evidence, specifically images, videos and audio files.
 The course builds student knowledge from the basics of multimedia types to being able to recognize anomalies in the files and identify file creation attributes.
 Students will learn how to examine multimedia files manually and through automated processes utilized by digital forensic tools.
 Students will prepare written reports outlining their findings of analysis, in a professionally acceptable manner, pursuant to administrative, civil and criminal legal proceedings.
-Prerequisite(s): R CRJ 281, A MAT 108, or equivalent; recommended B FOR 201 and 202.
+Prerequisite(s): B FOR 201.

 B FOR 414 Cyber Threat Modeling (3)